A Robust Environment for Building, Testing, and Developing the Linux Kernel

 Rafael "Auyer" Passos

-My name is Rafael, a Computer Scientist currently working as a Staff Software Engineer.
+I'm Rafael, a Computer Scientist currently working in Software Engineering.
 I am driven by my curiosity and passion for technology.
-I fervently seek out opportunities for learning new concepts.
 This blog is a place where I can share some of my thoughts and experiences, but most of all, a personal incentive to keep learning.

 © 2024 Rafael Passos 🚀 Built with SvelteKit